OrangeJuiceNoPulp/Sorting/README.md

 After using this program, it should be apparent to the user that merge sort is a more efficient algorithm than bubble sort because it is able to sort integer arrays faster for arrays of large length.

+Another difference between the two sorting algorithms is that bubble sort sorts an array of integers in place while merge sort returns a new array of sorted integers.